-goals, prioritizing vulnerable regions without sacrificing costefficiency.
 The model produced a comprehensive and actionable distribution plan that serves 100% of targeted provinces at a minimal total transportation cost.
-The results show a balanced strategy that aligns the optimization with national food security regional distribution, with critical supply lines established to remote areas in Eastern Indonesia.
+The results show a balanced regional distribution, with critical supply lines established to remote areas in Eastern Indonesia.
 The algorithm proved to be highly efficient and scalable, making it a practical tool for policy-makers and logistics planners.